Oscar-winning actress Joan Fontaine dead at 96

 Fontaine was ready to quit movies until a dinner party conversation with producer David O. Selznick, who encouraged her to test for Hitchcock's "Rebecca."
 Her role as Olivier's shy second wife was a touching performance that brought her enormous attention.

-Fontaine often fought with Hollywood studio executives who suspended her for rejecting assigned roles, but she was determined to play willful women instead of waifs.
+Fontaine often fought with Hollywood studio executives who suspended her for rejecting assigned roles, but she was determined to play wilful women instead of waifs.

 She found the roles she wanted in films such as "Jane Eyre" opposite Orson Welles in 1944 and "The Affairs of Susan" in 1945, one of her best pictures, in which she plays a woman as seen through the eyes of four suitors.

 In 1957, Fontaine caught the spotlight again as a white woman loved by a black man, played by Harry Belafonte, in "Island in the Sun."
-Critics praised her for "Tender Is the Night," but by the mid-1960s her film career was over.
+Critics praised her for "Tender Is the Night," but by the early 1960s her film career was over.

-Her last feature film performance was in the 1966 horror picture "The Witches."
-She earned a Daytime Emmy nomination for a 1980 guest spot on the television soap opera "Ryan's Hope" and made her final small-screen appearance in the TV movie "Good King Wenceslas."

 She was married to British actor Brian Aherne, producer William Dozier, screenwriter-producer Collier Young and sports writer Alfred Wright Jr. She had two daughters.